eobcre/eobcre/README.md

 I'm Emmy!
 I have experience working in the IT industry and am skilled in coding and designing.
 I am passionate about creative coding and am always curious about learning new technologies!

+### Skills
+- HTML and CSS
+- JavaScript
+- React.js
+- Next.js (Currently, working on.)
+- Tailwind
+- Sass
+- TypeScript
+- Git
+- GitHub
+- Heroku

+### Connect with me!
+Let's dive deep into the world of JavaScript and React together.
+Feel free to follow and connect with me!